top of page

 Kids will enjoy seeing photos, hand-written lyrics, costumes, and more.
 You can even play electronic musical instruments in the “Roland LIVE” section.

-The history of African American firefighters in Los Angeles spans more than 100 years and provides a unique glimpse into the history of firefighting, race relations, and segregation in the City.
+The history of African American firefighters in Los Angeles spans over 100 years, providing a unique glimpse into the evolution of firefighting, race relations, and segregation in the City.

 African American Firefighter Museum's exhibits display a wide array of firefighting paraphernalia including vintage engines (a 1940 Pirsch ladder truck and an 1890 hose wagon), uniforms from New York, LA County, and LA City firefighters, badges, helmets, displays of African American women firefighters, photographs, and other authentic firefighting artifacts.